 No one is ever really too enthused about cleaning their kayak after a long and hot day on the water, but I have recently discovered a new hand product that has helped me get the cleaning done quickly and easily.
 Before we jump into the tip, I think we should spend a minute going through the typical process for cleaning your Kayak.

-If you want to apply a wax do so with your terry cloth in small circular motions.
+If you want to apply a wax, do so with your terry cloth in small circular motions.
 Make sure to apply it evenly.

 Finish it off with a polish from your microfiber cloth.
 Use circular motions to remove the excess wax.

-This is an enzyme-based cleaner made to remove bugs and insects from rubber, chrome, metal, plastic, windows, etc. it turns out that it also does a fantastic job cleaning all of those guts and the grime right off your kayak.
+3D Bug Remover is an enzyme-based cleaner made to remove bugs and insects from rubber, chrome, metal, plastic, windows, etc. it turns out that it also does a fantastic job cleaning all of those guts and the grime right off your kayak.
 I've found that it's safe on most surfaces when used as directed.

-If you encounter a stubborn stain, you can use a medium bristle brush break down the dirt in the area which usually does the job just fine.
+If you encounter a stubborn stain, you can use a medium bristle brush break down the dirt in the area, which usually does the job just fine.

-I now have an old town Predator 13, and it still looks like the day I purchased it!
+I now have an Old Town, Predator 13, and it still looks like the day I purchased it!

 If you enjoyed today's simple tip, please share and subscribe to our mailing list.
 Salty Scales is dedicated to providing you with the best fishing gear and advice out there.
 If you have any questions, ideas, or anything else, don’t hesitate to reach out to us here.
 See you on the water!